radar-lab/OpenCDA-MARL/.github/PR_TEMPLATE.md

 <!--
+MODIFIED FROM OPENCDA PR TEMPLATE

-Thank you for contributing to OpenCDA!
+Thank you for contributing to OpenCDA-MARL!

 Please make sure you keep the title of your pull request short and informative, and that you fill in the following template accurately (don't forget to remove